akhodakivskiy/VimFx/documentation/api.md

 Firefox starts for the currently selected tab.
 The data passed to listeners is the `event` object passed to the standard Firefox [TabSelect] event.

+### The `modeDisplayChange` event

+This is basically a combination of the `modeChange` and the `TabSelect` events.
+The event is useful for knowing when to update UI showing the current mode.
+(In fact, VimFx itself uses it to update the toolbar [button]!)
+The data passed to listeners is the current [vim object].

+You can also highlight the current mode using [styling].

 ### `vimfx.modes`

 An object whose keys are mode names and whose values are [mode object]s.